 The rise of TypeScript

-Normally, you would write a JavaScript program like below.
+Normally, you would write a JavaScript program like this.

 // program.js